notadamking/RLTrader/README.md

   * Implement pre-trained LSTM using generic interface
 * Allow trained models to be saved to a local database (SQLite/Postgres)
   * Save performance metrics with the model

+## Stage 1:
+* Implement a Generative Aderversarial Network (GAN) for accurately simulating asset price fluctuations
+  * Implement Monte Carlo rollouts to find the most probabilistic outcomes
+* Implement a custom RL agent using ODEs or other state-of-the-art algorithm (relational recurrent networks)
+  * Incorporate GAN predictions into model state
+* Implement `xgboost` and Stacked Auto-encoders to improve the feature selection of the model
+* Experiment with Auto-decoders to remove noise from the observation space
+* Implement self-play in a multi-process environment to improve model exploration
+  * Experiment with dueling actors vs tournament of dueling agents